 - Nano-influencers – somebody with fewer than 1,000 followers who has immense influence with a comparatively narrow niche.

-The influencers preference for Instagram grows even greater when the influencer works in a highly visual niche such as fashion.
+The influencers' preference for Instagram grows even greater when the influencer works in a highly visual niche such as fashion.
 In comparison, only 31% of entertainment/pop culture micro-influencers prefer Instagram—a less visual niche.

 Quote: “As long as I get to do my thing and someone wants to write me a check for it, I’m all about it.” – Mike Perry, Broad City Designer

 There is a clear distinction in the way that different age groups look at influence in social media.
 Older generations tend to follow traditional celebrities.
 Millennials and Generation Z are more likely to take an interest in social media sensations, such as PewDiePie.

-Television has a far smaller impact on Generation Z that is had on previous generations.
-Hence they have far less of interest in traditional celebrities.
+Television has a far smaller impact on Generation Z than it had on previous generations.
+Hence, they have far less of interest in traditional celebrities.
 The current generation has grown up with the internet, and the internet is where they find their own celebrities.

 As influencer marketing has become more widespread, there have been quite a few studies on how to best determine an ROI from a campaign.
 The reality is that the ROI is very much determined by the brand’s intention.
 Traditional marketers and executives still struggle with this open-ended concept.

+“It’s really hard to measure true influence.”
 Duane Forrester, VP of Organic Search Operations at Bruce Clay, emphasizes how difficult it is to come up with the definitive measure of influence.
-He does, however, recognize that although this metric may be difficult to measure it is still nonetheless exceedingly important.
+He does, however, recognize that although this metric may be difficult to measure, it is still nonetheless exceedingly important.

-If people already love your products, they will speak about them with passion and knowledge, and this will, in turn, inspire others
+If people already love your products, they will speak about them with passion and knowledge, and this will, in turn, inspire others.

 Other common reactions to reading a good review include searching for more reviews to validate choices (19%), visiting the business location (15%), contacting the business (13%), and continuing to search for other businesses (10%).